Arts and Humanities Research Council (AHRC)

 I completed a Bachelor of Arts (with Honours in Political Science) at the University of Melbourne in 1997, writing my dissertation under the supervision of Sheila Jeffreys.
 I completed a PhD in political theory at the University of Edinburgh in 2003, which was supervised by Kimberly Hutchings and Emilios Christodoulidis and examined by Chantal Mouffe and Russel Keat.

 Prior to joining the University Exeter in 2007, I held research posts in the Centre for Applied Philosophy and Public Ethics and as an Australian Research Council (ARC) postdoctoral research fellow in the School of Social and Political Sciences at The University of Melbourne.
 In 2011, I was a Visiting Fellow in the Australian Centre for Indigenous History at the Australian National University.
 I have been based at Exeter University's Penryn campus in Cornwall since January 2019.
-In 2023, I will be a visiting scholar in the Department of Political Science at the University of Copenhagen.
+In 2023, I was a visiting researcher in the Department of Political Science at the University of Copenhagen.